webtrees/webtrees.github.io/_install/iis.md

 ```

 Some versions of IIS do not include a root certificate file `cacert.pem`, and cannot make outgoing HTTPS
 connections.
-This breaks the "check for upgrades" option does not work.
+This breaks the "check for upgrades" feature.

 You may need to configure this yourself.
 There are more details at <https://www.php.net/manual/en/curl.configuration.php>.